Aphrodite & Athena: A Portrait in Music of Isabella Stewart Gardner

 This program celebrates two of America's foremost poets, Walt Whitman and Emily Dickinson, through the eyes of two American composers, Russell Platt and Tom Cipullo.
 From Noon to Starry Night, a Walt Whitman cantata by Russell Platt, is, in the words of the composer, a merging of "several Whitmans into one -- the "roughneck" Whitman, the democratic Whitman, the transcendentalist Whitman, Whitman the "lover of comrades", and Whitman the bard of war.""
 Cipullo's A Visit with Emily sets not only her poetry but also her correspondence, giving us a nuanced look at the enigmatic woman.

 The Mirror Visions Ensemble sings its way to far-flung destinations, real and imaginary.
-Travel songs by Barber, Berlioz, Blangini, Duparc, Haydn, Poulenc and Hugo Wolf share the ride with commissions by Christopher Berg, Tom Cipullo, Deborah Fischer Teason and Scott Wheeler, as well as Gilda Lyons' "Great Barrier Reef."
+Travel songs by Barber, Berlioz, Blangini, Duparc, Haydn, Poulenc and Hugo Wolf share the ride with commissions by Tom Cipullo and Scott Wheeler, as well as Gilda Lyons' "Great Barrier Reef."
 The poetry of Baudelaire, Joyce and Metastasio is featured, as well as the correspondence of Paul Bourget, Henry James and Edna St. Vincent Millay.

 Leaves of the Butterfly Tree: Poetry of Linda Pastan and Jeffrey Greene